Resources & Forms

 - Scott Gilbert, Director of Student Health and Registered Nurse, is on campus during each school day.

-- Kim Bruhn and Jon McCutchen – both certified athletic trainers – are typically available after school and care for student-athletes at virtually all practices and contests held on our campus.
+- Jon McCutchen and Nick Snyder– both certified athletic trainers – are available after school and care for student-athletes at virtually all practices and contests held on our campus.

 While our medical team can provide contact information for and connect families with doctors of varying specialties, SLUH does not endorse any specific doctor in any field.
 The decision to take a student-athlete to a doctor or a medical facility is always a family decision.